amckenna41/artificial-intelligence-project/README.md

 Languages Used:
 In this project I mainly used R but for the intial image manipulation and creation I used Python.
-To intially create the dataset I had to convert the raw images of the objects into matrices and dataframes which I used the Python Pandas framework for.
+To intially create the dataset I had to convert the raw images of the objects into matrices and dataframes and export to CSV files which I used the Python Pandas framework for.
 The remainder of the project inclduing feature engineering, statistic analysis, machine learning modelling and classification was all done in R.

 Models Used:
 I created a